posted July 18, 2022

 - 1 cup beef stock

+- Trim.
 If you are starting with a whole packer brisket, separate the point from the flat by running a knife through the vein of hard white fat between the two muscles.
-Trim up your brisket point by removing any remaining hard fat and trimming the top fat cap down to 1/4 inch thickness.
+Trim the brisket point by removing any remaining hard fat and trimming the top fat cap down to 1/4 inch thickness.

-Place the seasoned brisket point on your smoker, close the lid, and smoke until the internal temperature of your meat reads 165 degrees F. This step typically takes 6-8 hours, depending on the size and thickness of your meat.
-Spritz with the 1 cup of beef stock every hour during this initial smoke period.
+- Smoke and spritz.
+Place the seasoned brisket point on your smoker, close the lid, and smoke until the internal temperature of the meat reaches 165 degrees F. This step typically takes 6-8 hours, depending on the size and thickness of your meat.
+Spritz with beef stock every hour during this initial smoke period.

-Set the uncovered pan of burnt ends back on the smoker and close the lid.
-Continue smoking at 225 degrees F for 1-2 more hours, or until the burnt ends have started to absorb the BBQ sauce and caramelize on all sides and are very tender.
+- Finish smoking.
+Set the uncovered pan back on the smoker and close the lid.
+Continue smoking at 225 degrees F for 1-2 more hours, or until the burnt ends have started to absorb the BBQ sauce and caramelize on all sides.